 Where to see wild swans migrating through Utah in March

-Both tundra swans and trumpeter swans stop in Utah's wetlands for some much-needed rest and refueling during their annual spring migration.
-The migration takes the swans from wintering grounds in California to nesting sites in Canada and Alaska.
+Both tundra swans and trumpeter swans stop in Utah's wetlands for some much-needed rest and refueling during their migration north in the spring.
+Their spring migration takes the swans from wintering grounds in California to nesting sites in Canada and Alaska.

-"Swans are graceful, beautiful birds," Utah Division of Wildlife Resources Regional Outreach Manager Mark Hadley said.
-"And you'll have no problem spotting them: they're huge and almost pure white in color.
-If you've never seen swans in the wild before, I encourage you to get out and see them this spring."
+"Swans are amazing birds to see in flight," Utah Division of Wildlife Resources Northern Region Outreach Manager Mark Hadley said.
+"You'll have no problem spotting them — they're huge and almost pure white in color.
+I encourage you to take the opportunity to get out and see them during their migration this spring!"